pixeltris/USharp/README.md

 # Features

+- Write C# using UObject exposed types (AActor, AGameMode, UActorComponent, etc).
+Define new UObject types and inherit existing ones.
+Exposed C# types can then be used used in (or extended by) Blueprint.
+- Access to [Unreal's reflection system](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) (UClass, UFunction, UProperty, etc).
 - Hotreload
 - Dynamically switch between .NET Framework, .NET Core and Mono for an improved debugging / runtime experience without having to reopen the editor
 - Supports Windows, Mac and Linux